atk4/book/en/excercises/custom-actions.rst

 ***********************************
-CRUD Custom Action Column Excercise
+Grid Custom Action Column Excercise
 ***********************************

 In this excercise I will guide you through customizing Grid's columns and